 Azure uses your storage account as a container for your unmanaged disks.
 When you create an Azure VM that supports Premium Storage with unmanaged disks, and you select a premium storage account, your operating system and data disks are stored in that storage account.

-Premium Storage supports B-series, DS-series, DSv2-series, DSv3-series, GS-series, Ls-series, M-series and Fs-series VMs.
+Premium Storage supports B-series, DS-series, DSv2-series, DSv3-series, Esv3-series, GS-series, Ls-series, M-series, and Fs-series VMs.
 You can use standard and premium storage disks with these VM types.
 You cannot use premium storage disks with VM series that are not Premium Storage-compatible.

 These are some of the features of the DS-series, DSv2-series, GS-series, Ls-series, and Fs-series VMs:

 You can add DS-series VMs to a cloud service that has only DS-series VMs.
 Do not add DS-series VMs to an existing cloud service that has any type other than DS-series VMs.
 You can migrate your existing VHDs to a new cloud service that runs only DS-series VMs.
 If you want to use the same virtual IP address for the new cloud service that hosts your DS-series VMs, use reserved IP addresses.
 GS-series VMs can be added to an existing cloud service that has only GS-series VMs.

 You can set up your Premium Storage VM to use either a premium or a standard operating system disk.
 For the best experience, we recommend using a Premium Storage-based operating system disk.